-This list contains models of telescopes that have serious shortcomings in the design, optical layout, or usage patterns.
-Sellers in astronomical shops either may be silent about these shortcomings, or not even know In order to protect newbies from the “cunning” rubbish shops and sellers, I wrote this article.
-Think with your head! 🙂
+This list contains models of telescopes that, in my opinion, have serious shortcomings in the design, optical design or features of use, and which are not suitable for beginners.
+This black list based on my personal experience using various telescopes.
+Sellers in stores can either be silent about these shortcomings, or simply not be aware of them.
+In order to protect novice astronomy lovers from shops and sellers that’re soaring up the rubbish, I wrote this article.

 The main part of the list consists of the so-called “Newtons with corrector.”
 Their design uses a fast mirror of spherical shape and a small corrector lens, correcting the distortions of the main mirror.
 Unfortunately, the corrector does not always work well, so the image at medium and high magnification can be blurred, surrounded by highlights and halos.
 In principle, such a telescope can be fixed, however, it is hardly possible for a beginner amateur in astronomy.